 Plastino’s art had always been journeyman, at best.
 And he was fond of taking short-cuts, such as constantly reëmploying the same stock poses.
 It didn’t help any that he was working under a very tight deadline.
 Consequently, when “Superman’s Mission for President Kennedy” finally saw print in Superman # 170 (Jul., 1964), the results looked rushed and uninspired.

 In death, Kennedy's presidency attained a lustre that it probably would have lacked had he lived.
-DC continued to honor the myth of "Camelot" by making reverential references to the slain President.
+DC continued to honour the myth of "Camelot" by making reverential references to the slain President.
 In "The Infamous Four", from Jimmy Olsen # 89 (Dec., 1965), the intrepid cub reporter, on a mission to Earth's future, unmasks a gang of alien criminals when they fail to observe a nationwide moment of silence on the centennial of Kennedy's death.
 Meanwhile, over in Lois Lane # 62 (Jan., 1966), Lois, observing JFK's bust in the Senate hall, reflects that Kennedy "might have become our greatest president if not for an assassin's bullet."

 John F. Kennedy’s time as a de facto member of Superman’s supporting cast led to one lasting change.
 It marked the end of the old traditon of obscuring the identity of the sitting President.
 JFK’s successors, Lyndon Johnson and Richard Nixon, were depicted openly, in both name and likeness, whenever they appeared in a Silver-Age comic.